defi-wonderland/handbook/docs/testing/advanced-testing/property-based-fuzzing.md

 ![Predeploy contracts for Medusa](/img/fuzz-predeploy.png)

 - When reviewing a PR for a fuzzing campaign, it’s crucial to run the fuzzer for a few minutes and check for coverage gaps in the assertion tests.
 It’s otherwise too easy to have tests silently skip most of the interesting stuff due to early reverts.
-We could add this into CI *somehow* in the future, when medusa implements lcov or otherwise machine readable reports.
 - As some of our projects are relying on crosschain messaging, we use a mock bridge.
-The main idea is to use the single chain provided by Medusa/Echidna (or even Halmos), and use a contract acting as a bridge (in summary, a queue containing all the crosschain message + a public function to “flush”/relay all message to their targets - avoiding atomic bridging, which isn’t realistic - which is exposed to the fuzzer via a handler).
+The main idea is to use the single chain provided by Medusa/Echidna (or even Halmos), and use a contract acting as a bridge (in summary, a queue containing all the crosschain message + a handler to “flush”/relay all message to their targets - avoiding atomic bridging, which isn’t realistic).
 Further logic can be included for, eg, have a non-fifo ordering (lifo, random, etc), rely on additional relayers/hyperlane/etc.

-Beyond writing tests
+## Beyond writing tests

-Having a good *and tidy* properties and invariant tests is nice, but would be useless if it wasn’t being actively used.
+Having a good *and tidy* properties and invariant test suite is nice, but would be useless if it wasn’t being actively used.
 As the space the fuzzer has to explore grows (in the worst case scenario) exponentially, running fuzzing campaign for a decent amount of time is mandatory.

-To do so, we use our Wonder-Fuzzer (actively built for further CI integration as well as for continuous monitoring of invariants, post-deployment).

 ## Additional Resources